cppservergit/apiserver-odbc/README.md

 ## Requirements

-The test environment is Ubuntu 23.10 with GCC 13.2, We used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile tool for managing lightweight VMs on Windows, you can create an Ubuntu 23.10 VM using a command like this, with very few resources:
+The test environment is Ubuntu 24.04 with GCC 13.2, We used Canonical's Multipass VMs on Windows 10 Pro, it's a very agile tool for managing lightweight VMs on Windows, you can create an Ubuntu VM using a command like this, with very few resources:
 ```
-multipass launch -n testvm -c 4 -m 2g -d 6g mantic
+multipass launch -n testvm -c 4 -m 2g -d 6g lts
 ```
 If you are not going to update the whole operating system then you can use `-d 4g` for 4GB of disk space.